Authentication and Permissions Guide

 })

-The plugin doesn’t generate tokens - it validates them.
-Here’s how to get tokens from popular providers:
+The JWT plugin validates tokens from any provider.
+Here’s how to get tokens from popular services:

 import { createClient } from '@supabase/supabase-js'